North Shore Baseball Association 9U Division Rules

 3 machine pitch innings (4 run max, with last inning “open” to a max of 10 runs)

 - Where a game is planned to have 4 innings, 3 complete innings with no less than 6 players on the field for each team will constitute a legal game.
 Where a game is planned to have 5 innings, 4 complete innings with no less than 6 players on the field for each team will constitute a legal game.

 - A team’s turn at bat will consist of 3 outs or when the run limit has been met for the inning.

 - Score is kept at this level.
-If a game is a tie at the end of the game, it will remain a tie.
+If a game is a tie at the end of the game, it will remain a tie (except in the case of a playoff game where, rules to resolve ties may be adopted).
 There is no mercy rule in this division.

 - All players will be included in the batting order.
 Players will be listed in the order they are to bat.
 Players arriving late will be added to the end of the batting order.
 Any player not present by their first at bat will be removed from the line up and not permitted to enter the game.

 - A maximum of 10 players allowed on the field per inning.
 The 10th player must play an outfield position.
 The outfielders should not overtake an infielder’s position, instead they should be taught to cover behind the play.

 - No player can play more than 2 innings in the same position in 1 game, with the exception of the Catcher, who may play 3 innings.
 Also, for the development of players, all players must play the infield for a minimum of 2 innings and outfield for a minimum of 1 inning per game.

 - All players must sit 1 inning before a player can sit a second inning and no player can sit more than 2 innings per game except for disciplinary reason.
 The Coach should inform the Umpire and the Coach of the opposing team of any disciplinary actions or if a player must leave the game early for any reason.